-An employee who works so much overtime between the termination of their ordinary work on one day and the commencement of their ordinary work on the next day that they have not at least 10 consecutive hours off duty between these times shall, subject to clause 6.4.7, be released after completion of such overtime until they have 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.
-If on the instructions of the employer such an employee resumes or continues work without having had such 10 consecutive hours off duty, they shall be paid double rates until released from such duty for such period and shall then be entitled to be absent until they have had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.
+An employee who works so much overtime between the termination of ordinary work on one day and the commencement of ordinary work on the next day that the employee has not at least 10 consecutive hours off duty between these times shall, subject to this clause, be released after completion of such overtime until the employee has had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.
+If on the instructions of their employer such an employee resumes or continues work without having had such 10 consecutive hours off duty, such employee shall be paid double rates until such employee is released from such duty for such period and they shall then be entitled to be absent until such employee has had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.

 The provisions of clause 6.4.7 shall apply in the case of shift workers who rotate from one shift to another as if 8 hours were substituted for 10 hours when overtime is worked:

-- (a) for the purpose of changing shift rosters; and - (b) where a shift worker does not report for duty; and - (c) where a shift is worked by arrangement between the employees themselves. - 6.4.8 Any employee called upon to work overtime for more than 2 hours after the ordinary ceasing time without receiving notice of such overtime on the previous day shall be paid an allowance of \$9.60 for a meal or shall be supplied by the employer with a reasonable meal in lieu of such payment, in respect of each meal break allowed during such overtime as provided for in clause 6.2 (Meal Breaks). - 6.4.9 Where an employee has provided themself with customary meals after receiving notice to work certain overtime they shall be paid the relevant meal allowance of \$9.60 for each meal so provided in the event that the overtime work is not performed or ceases before the notified time of conclusion of work which such time of conclusion would, but for the giving of prior notice, have involved payment of one or more meal allowances.
+- (a) for the purpose of changing shift rosters; and - (b) where a shift worker does not report for duty; and - (c) where a shift is worked by arrangement between the employees themselves. - 6.4.8 Any employee called upon to work overtime for more than 2 hours after the ordinary ceasing time without receiving notice of such overtime on the previous day shall be paid an allowance of \$9.60 for a meal or shall be supplied by the employer with a reasonable meal in lieu of such payment, in respect of each meal break allowed during such overtime as provided for in clause 6.2 (Meal Breaks). - 6.4.9 Where employees have provided themselves with customary meals after receiving notice to work certain overtime employees shall be paid the relevant meal allowance of \$9.60 for each meal so provided in the event that the overtime work is not performed or ceases before the notified time of conclusion of work which such time of conclusion would, but for the giving of prior notice, have involved payment of one or more meal allowances.